 Learning Outcomes

 The aim of the course is to study digital modulation and demodulation techniques in baseband and bandpass telecommunication systems.
-It also presents the detection theory of these signals using the method of matched filtering The course also covers the analytical evaluation of the performance of digital configurations on a communication channel with additive white Gaussian noise (AWGN) and fading.
-Finally, an introduction of OFDM multi-carrier transmission is introduced.
+It presents the detection theory of transmitted communication signals using the method of matched filtering and correlation.
+The course also covers the analytical evaluation of the performance of digital modulations in additive white Gaussian noise (AWGN) channels in terms of symbol error and bit error probabilities.
+Finally, an introduction to OFDM multi-carrier transmission and reception is given.

 Upon successful completion of the course the student will be able to:

-• Has become familiar with the concepts of ASK, FSK, M-FSK, PSK, DPSK, M-PSK, M-QAM
+- Understand the modulation techniques of ASK, FSK, M-FSK, PSK, DPSK, M-PSK, M-QAM and OFDM.

 Course Contents

-• Baseband transmission methods, probability of error for matched filter detection in AWGN.
+- Baseband transmission methods and probability of error for matched filter detection in AWGN.

-• Channel coding, convolutional codes and Viterbi algorithm, performance of convolutional codes in AWGN channel.
+- Channel coding, convolutional codes and Viterbi algorithm.

 Recommended Readings